MaXerri/MaXerri/README.md

 ## Prior Projects:
   - Distributed Bank Transaction Processing Systems
-       - Paxos-Based: Scalable, fault-tolerant distributed transaction processing system in C++ using Paxos-based consensus, asynchronous gRPC messaging, and shard-based partitioning, sustaining thousands of transactions per second.
+       - Paxos-Based: A Scalable, fault-tolerant distributed transaction processing system in C++ using Paxos-based consensus, asynchronous gRPC messaging, and shard-based partitioning, sustaining thousands of transactions per second.
-       - PBFT-Based: Scalable fault-tolerant distributed transaction processing system in Python using PBFT-based consensus.
+       - PBFT-Based: A fault-tolerant distributed transaction processing system in Python using PBFT-based consensus.
    - 2D Human Pose Estimation (HPE) Model
        - Collaborated with two other students to train and develop a visual transformer deep learning model for single-person human position estimation using PyTorch.
        - Devleloping a CI/CD pipeline to automate future model deployments.